 It works with a variety of lead thicknesses, and there's also a built-in lead hardness indicator to help you identify your lead type quickly and easily.
 The weight feels good in the hand, and it's light enough to make it comfortable to use over long sessions.
 In short, this is the best mechanical pencil for drafting and precision work, and it comes at a very affordable price.

 The best mechanical pencils for writing

 If you primarily want to use your mechanical pencil for writing, then among your main considerations will be comfort; no one wants an aching hand after a long stretch of writing.
-But as for drawing, you'll also want your writing to look nice, and that demands a pencil that can produce clean, consistent lines.
-Here are our four best mechanical pencils for writing.
+But as with drawing, you'll also want your writing to look nice, and that demands a pencil that can produce clean, consistent lines.
+Here are the four best mechanical pencils for writing.

 05. LAMY 2000

 Weight: 18.1g | Dimensions: 1.2 x 1.2 x 13.7cm | Lead diameter: 0.5 or 0.7mm | Mechanism: Button

 If you want a mechanical pencil for writing, then we would recommend the LAMY 2000.
 Based on the well-known fountain pen of the same name, designed by Gerd A. Müller in 1996, this is nothing less than a modern classic.
 It's light enough to be flexible, but solid enough to feel dependable.
 It's comfortable to hold and use, and produces smooth, consistent handwriting.
 And its build quality is also noticeably impressive; this is a pen that you can expect to last for years.